duncanbradley/thesis/introduction.md

 People like Huff write books about ‘how to mislead’, hoping that people will engage in the opposite, but what’s the opposite?
 An honest unbiased account, or a persuasive one?
 A designer who does not feel they are expressing a particular story is still advocating for a realisatic considered view of the data.
 That is, they are motivated to not mis-represent the data.

+Themes for introduction
+  * benefits of data visualisation
+  * purpose - truth telling - avoid misleading
+  * increase utility (maintain benefits, avoid harms) - through ensuring accuracy
+  * it’s about effective communication for supporting cognition

+I like the idea of study numbers because they have the illusion of objectivity and trustworthiness, which decreases likelihood of spotting bias and manipulation.

 # The Thesis